 4. It helps release endorphins that make us feel good about ourselves.
 (Endorphins are chemicals in our brains that give us a “high” when we perform certain activities (like exercising) or when we receive praise from others for our accomplishments (like accomplishing a difficult task).

 When we experience self-acceptance, these endorphins are released into our bloodstream and produce satisfaction with ourselves.
-Self-acceptance is the ability to be happy with who you are and life in general.
-It’s not just about liking yourself but accepting yourself as you are.
+It’s not just about liking yourself, but accepting yourself as you are.

 Many people practice self-acceptance by being kind to themselves.
 They try to treat themselves with respect and kindness when they’re feeling down or negative about themselves.
 They may even change their behavior to better suit their self-image.